qiskit-community/adapt-aqc/docs/running_options_explained.md

 by prioritising pairs of qubits which have larger pairwise entanglement.

 When
-`ISLConfig.entanglement_reuse_exponent = 0`, which is the default setting, the pair with the largest entanglement is always picked, except for picking the same pair twice.
-For any other value of `entanglement_reuse_exponent`, the entanglement of the pair is weighted against how recently a layer has been applied to it.
+`ISLConfig.reuse_exponent = 0`, which is the default setting, the pair with the largest entanglement is always picked, except for picking the same pair twice.
+For any other value of `reuse_exponent`, the entanglement of the pair is weighted against how recently a layer has been applied to it.

 If the pairwise entanglement between all qubits in the coupling map is zero, this method falls